 However, both NBN and home wireless plans are priced by speed — the faster the plan, the more you’ll pay per month.
 If you’re looking for very fast speeds, opting for a high-speed 5G home wireless plan may actually be cheaper than the equivalent speed on the NBN.

-In comparison, 4G home wireless plans tend to achieve download speeds of around 20Mbps – 25Mbps, but 5G internet is much faster: Optus cites typical busy hour speeds of 240Mbps as of June 2023, while Telstra’s 5G plan averages at 336Mbps.
+In comparison, 4G home wireless plans tend to achieve download speeds of around 20Mbps or 25Mbps, but 5G internet is much faster: Optus cites typical busy hour speeds of 210Mbps, while Telstra’s 5G plan averages at 300Mbps, as of June 2025.

 So overall, NBN has the potential to be faster, but opting for 5G home wireless can still get you impressive speeds, even in high-use periods.